 If you want to help learners with some of the solution, fill out the Learner Template.
 This template contains code that you provide to learners to guide them in creating a solution.
 You decide how much code to provide to help them get started.

 You can lock selected lines in the learner solution so that learners cannot edit these lines.
 To lock a line, select the lock icon next to the line.
 Or you can drag down the lock column to lock a range of line.
 To unlock a locked line, select the lock again.

 Learners can run their function before submitting it for assessment.
 You can help learners test their solutions by providing code that calls the learner function with sample inputs.
 Enter this code in How to Call the Function.
-The code then appears in the Run Your Solution code box in the learner view.
+The code then appears in the box labeled Code to call your function, shown in the learner view.

 To see the actual formatting of your content, click Learner Preview.
 The preview area displays the view that the learners see.

 Click Save as Draft.
 Learners cannot see the problem while it is in Draft mode.
 You can continue developing this problem while it is in draft mode.